 New device support.
 We've added support for the M3 Mobile UL20 and SM15, as well as the Seuic AutoID9.
 Janam customers will be able to use the keyboards on the XG200, Casio customers the DT-X400 and we’ve also validated the Honeywell EDA50KP.

 More management options.
 Customers who install Velocity from the Google Play Store can now use a number of Managed Config options though Android Enterprise.
 Ivanti Avalanche 6.3.1 supports deploying Velocity 2.1.5 via Android Enterprise payloads, with managed configurations.
 The Velocity Console can now deploy directly into Avalanche so that administrators can quickly push updated configurations to devices.
 The Deploy Locally option will start the client and the host profile session immediately.
-For more information about deployment options in Velocity, see Distributing Settings to Devices.
+For more information about deployment options in Velocity, see Deploying a project.

 Language and Speakeasy enhancements